Regulatory actions for Sept. 4, 2025

 Sep.
 4, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 4dmedical, Rapid Medical , Sentec, Sofwave Medical, Tandem Diabetes Care.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Achieve Life Sciences, Ascelia, Bioarctic, Eisai, Varmx.

 Briefs